BrainCircuitsBehaviorLab/village/docs/source/installation.md

 9. Choose your preferred web browser (Chromium).
 10. Select "Yes" when asked to update software (if you have your internet connection ready).

+## Sound settings
+- `sudo apt-get install pulseaudio`  I think this one is not necessary
+- `sudo apt-get install libportaudio2`

 ## Screen settings
 - `sudo raspi-config`
   - Go to **Display Options** and disable blanking.